Two fluid anisotropic dark energy models in a scale invariant theory

 The gauge function $\beta$ may be chosen suitably for getting a viable model.
-It can be a function of cosmic time or a function of cosmic scale factor.
-In the present work, we use a gauge function which behaves reciprocally with the cosmic time, so that at late time of cosmic evolution, the function will have a little contribution.
+It may depend either on cosmic time or the scale factor.
+We consider a gauge function which behaves reciprocally with the cosmic time, so that at late phase, the function will have a little contribution.
 It is necessary to mention here that, such a choice retains the dimensional consistency of the gauge function $\beta$ as has been pointed out by Wesson \cite{Wesson81a}.

 The energy density contribution coming from the usual cosmic fluid for the power law model reduce to